 For more information about the backflow prevention and monitoring program, please contact Backflow@london.ca or call 519-661-4555

-The City of London has several automated bulk water stations throughout the city to allow bulk water haulers obtain potable water.
+The City of London currently has eight automated bulk water filling stations throughout the city for users to obtain potable water.
 Most of these stations are operational 24 hours per day, 7 days a week.
+The following PDF map shows all the locations:

-These bulk water stations have been designed to eliminate the need for withdrawal of water from fire hydrants.
-Unauthorized withdrawal of water through a fire hydrant is illegal.
+The bulk water filling stations were designed to eliminate the filling from fire hydrants.
+Unauthorized use of a fire hydrant is illegal as per City By-Law W8.

-Bulk water stations dispense a high volume of water over a short amount of time.
-They are intended to be used for supply of large quantities of water in excess of 1,000 litres.
-Attempting to fill tanks smaller than this will result in overflow and possible damage to the user’s equipment.
+The filling stations dispense a high volume of water over a short amount of time (approximately 1,000 litres per minute).
+They are intended to be used for filling large volumes in excess of 1000 litres.
+Attempting to fill smaller volumes than this may result in overflow and possible damage to the user’s equipment.

 For assistance, please contact at email@example.com or call or 519-661-2489 x 5541